Learn how to easily remove the day and date from the menu bar on your Mac and customize your display to suit your preferences with this simple guide.

-How to customize the Dock and menu bar of your Mac
+How to remove the day, date, and month from the menu bar on your Mac

 If you’re a new Mac user, we want to help make your macOS experience as productive and efficient as it can be.
 From understanding the various icons, to customizing its layout, here are the basics of the menu bar that you need to know, along with some tips to help you use it more effectively.